Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/astro-recipe-collection-website-part-3-category-filter-pages.md

 Then we might have to go ahead and change our `recipes` page to be a collection of all the specific categories we have.

-In return, we can opt to have the current recipes page on a `recipes/all` endpoint.
+We can opt to have the current recipes page on a `recipes/all` endpoint.

 Why would we want to do that?
 Well, it's our job to help our end client as much as we can.
 Someone will be looking for a specific recipe and will want to be guided to finding that particular recipe as quickly as possible.
 So we will try and help them by showing category pages before showing them just all recipes.

 ## Moving the recipe collection to the `/all` endpoint

-Let's first move our existing recipe collection to be on the `all` URL.
+First, let's move our existing recipe collection to the `all` URL.
-For this to work, we need to create a new folder called `recipes`.
+We need to create a new folder called `recipes` for this to work.
 This will be severe as the new `recipes` structure in our URLs.

 Inside this folder, we can create another folder called `all` and move the old `[...page].astro` file into this new folder.